 Paid Parental Leave (PPL) is a paid benefit available to eligible staff for the birth of a child or adoption of a child under the age of 6.
 Staff must work full-time, 75% FTE or greater, for a minimum of 1 year, prior to the date of birth or placement for adoption in order to be eligible.

 Birth mothers are eligible for up to 6 weeks of paid leave.
-Birth fathers and adoptive parents and domestic partners are eligible for up to 3 weeks of paid leave.
+Birth fathers and adoptive parents are eligible for up to 3 weeks of paid leave.
 Paid Parental Leave begins on the actual date of birth or actual date physical custody is obtained and is not intermittent.
 Paid Parental Leave is regular pay and therefore is not extended for holidays, snow days, closure days, etc. Parental Leave runs concurrently with any leave under the Federal Family and Medical Leave Act (FMLA), and runs currently with leave required by the Pregnancy Discrimination Act (PDA).

 Personal and Educational Leaves